|2480 Windy Hill Road, suite 200, Marietta, Georgia 30067,...770.952.4456 Review Us on >>|

 Is this the healthcare wave of the future?
 Probably not, experts say.
 Most people are content with monthly premiums and $10 copays; nine out of 10 contract with managed treatment companies.

-For the 43 million Americans who lack health insurance, family-only is a fact of life when a trip to the pharmacy cannot be avoided.
+For the 43 million Americans who lack health insurance is a fact of life when a trip to the pharmacy cannot be avoided.

 "It's a terrible indictment of the collapsing healthcare system," said Arthur Caplan, chairman of the medical ethics department at the University of Pennsylvania Medical School.
 "Insurance and managed were supposed to streamline - instead what they've done is add so much paperwork and bureaucracy they're driving some out."

 Health insurers downplay the trend, while emphasizing recent efforts to mend tattered relationships between managed companies.

 "I don't look at it as a threat," said Mohit Ghose, spokesman for the industry group America's Health Insurance Plans.
 "It's just a different way of practicing."

 Medical establishment leaders don't object to working for simple cash.

 "This is America.
 One size does not fit all," said Dr. John C. Nelson, president-elect of the American Medical Association.

 An obstetrician-gynecologist in Salt Lake City, Nelson easily recalled times when he believed managed rules prevented his patients from getting the best treatment.
 He said are driven by the desire to practice medicine without interference.